 Francis Upritchard’s site-specific installation draws from figurative sculpture, ceramics, glassblowing and more.

-Wondering what’s going on behind the scenes during our productions?
-Before you see the plays, enjoy a different experience of the theatre on our backstage tours.
+Ever wondered what’s going on behind the scenes?
+Before you see the play, discover some of the hidden secrets of the Barbican Theatre on one of our backstage tours.

 Share your feedback